Kaylubkiss/Project-Samples/README.md

 Lots of cool projects, lots of sweat and tears to understand core concepts.
+Note that the files inside of these folders are not the scope of the entire classes they are from, I've only included some of the projects I think are relevant/cool.